eschling/morphogen/README.md

 We also provide a ducttape workflow for supervised models, and an example configuration file for a Russian positional tagset.
 If you will be training a supervised model, all of the target side preprocessing must be done by you.
 Format: ` SRC ||| TGT ||| TGT stem ||| TGT tag `

+`struct_train.py` assumes that the first letter of the tag is the word category, but this can be easily modified.

 Similarly, any monolingual data must be preprocessed.
 Format: ` TGT ||| TGT stem ||| TGT tag `